uny11/HI/README.md

 *Holding Ideas ( o "HI") is my ultra-simple GTD personal for console (ToDoList y much more)*

-Language: *Catalan* for the moment.

 # HI (Holding Ideas)
-## Current Status : " under construction " (en construcció)
+## Current Status : " under construction "

-Holding Ideas (o "hi") es el meu ultra-senzill GTD personal per consola (una ToDoList i molt més).
+Holding Ideas (o "hi") is my ultra-simple GTD personal for console (ToDoList y much more).
-Escrit en Python 3.x, l'objectiu es eliminar del meu cap totes les coses, feines, ideas i/o projectes actuals i futurs per ser enmagatzamats d'una forma sencilla i clara per poder ser revisa't en algun moment posterior.
+Write in python 3.x, the main goal is erase from my head all of things, tasks, ideas or similar to do in the future fot to be stored in a simple and clear way to be reviewed at some time later.

 ### Alguns punts importants que ha de cumplir "hi":
 - **Anotació SIMPLE i curta**